koayon/latex_template/README.md

 Much of this will probably make it into the first draft.
 In general outlining saves much time in the long run - having a P1, P2 --> C style argument written down in your first draft is typically useful.

+Outlining is also good because it helps the paper feel concrete

 Paper Timeline:

 1. Before the paper: Collect some notes on the idea and start talking with collaborators.
 You can dump these notes in `helpers/raw_notes.md`.